Linda Fruhvirtová: Junior Grand Slam performance

-Professional

-2020–21: WTA Tour debut
+2020–21: WTA Tour and top 300 debuts

 Fruhvirtová made her WTA Tour main-draw debut at the 2020 Prague Open, receiving wildcards into the singles and doubles tournaments.

 She also received a wildcard from the 2021 Miami Open for the qualifying where she was defeated in the first round by Nina Stojanović.

 In April, she received a wildcard for the main draw at the WTA 250 MUSC Health Open where she won her first WTA singles match when Alizé Cornet retired in the third set.
 She progressed through the quarterfinals by defeating Emma Navarro in straight sets in the next round, before losing to eventual champion Astra Sharma.
-Fruhvirtová, at only 15, was the youngest player at that time in the top 400 of the WTA rankings.
+Fruhvirtová, at only 15, became the youngest player in the top 400 at world No. 361, on 19 April 2021, raising 138 spots in the singles rankings.
 She played another WTA 250 main draw in Cleveland as lucky loser.
 She defeated Tara Moore, before losing to Magda Linette.
-She ended season reaching quarterfinals at the WTA 125 Korea Open, before losing to Ekaterina Kazionova, in three sets.
+She reached quarterfinals at the WTA 125 Korea Open, before losing to Ekaterina Kazionova, in three sets.
+She ended the season ranked No. 296 on 15 November 2021.